HasinduLanka/InspectGo/Task.md

   - The first report containing the basic information about the webpage is shown almost immediately, making a swift user experience.
   - Sequel responses will be received every 20 seconds, containing the updated state of the report.

+# Testing against real websites that changes over time

+Writing test cases to test application functionality against real websites is a challenge.
+Their titles, headings, and links change over time.
+I solved it using web pages from archive.org instead of live websites for several tests.

 ## Client-side rendered content

 Websites built with frameworks like React or Svelte use client-side rendering where the actual content of a web page is rendered inside the browser.
 Inspecting these kinds of web pages is not possible unless they are hydrated or pre-rendered on the origin server.